Hazza3100/TwitchT0kenBioChanger/README.md

 ・Add your accounts in tokens.txt

-・Join https://discord.gg/KAgSf3pwjE for more cool things!
+・Join https://discord.gg/KAgSf3pwjE for similar items like this.